-- 9. The AGS has been prepared, in accordance with professional guidance, and accompanies the Statement of Accounts.
-The audit committee approved the draft AGS on 20 June 2017.
-It has also been reviewed by the external auditors, and signed by the Chief Executive and the Leader of the Council. - 10.
-The process demonstrates good governance, it has been based on various sources of assurance, and the committee is asked to approve the final AGS.
+13. The draft AGS has been prepared, in accordance with professional guidance, and accompanies the Statement of Accounts.
+The process demonstrates good governance, it has been based on various sources of assurance, and the Committee is asked to consider the AGS.
+It will also be reviewed by the external auditors, and the final version will be signed by the Chief Executive and the Leader of the Council.

+14. The Code of Corporate Governance has been updated to reflect the latest professional guidance, and should be considered by the Committee.

-Annual Governance Statement 2016-17
+Annual Governance Statement 2017-18